We believe a frequency comb should be stable and reliable in every situation

 Perfect lock to optical reference

-By fixing fCEO to zero with the DFG process we achieve truly zero noise at the frequency origin and completely decouple fCEO and frep.
+By fixing fCEO to zero with the DFG process we achieve exceptionally low noise at the frequency origin and completely decouple fCEO and frep.

 This is particularly beneficial when the comb is stabilized to an optical reference like a narrow linewidth laser.
 Then the frequencies of the comb lines are tightly locked at 0 Hz and, additionally, at a high optical frequency (100s of THz) by the optical reference.
 Here, the CERO technology has a clear advantage over the conventional f-to-2f comb approach, since it also cancels high frequency noise components of fCEO.
 Thus, all comb lines perfectly inherit the phase noise from the optical reference.

-Having zero noise at 0 Hz also leads to zero error bar on the offset frequency fCEO.
-This allows for a more precise determination of the absolute laser frequency: fLaser = fCEO + n⋅frep ± fBeat
+By pinning the comb’s origin to 0 Hz the comb equation is simplified which leads to an extremely precise determination of the absolute laser frequency: fLaser = fCEO + n⋅frep ± fBeat

 Learn more ...